For Some Facebook Employees, Free Food Is Coming To An End

 For years, tech employees of companies in Silicon Valley have enjoyed free meals around the clock.
 That's changing — at least in Mountain View, Calif., where the city is banning the social media giant Facebook from offering free food in its newest office building.

-Currently, Facebook's main campus in Menlo Park, Calif. is the stuff of lore.
-The 430,000 square foot compound offers perks like an onsite cleaners, a dentist and free food - basically a smorgasbord of anything your heart desires - custom omelets, braised beef, handmade sushi and desserts often made to order by trained chefs.
+Currently, Facebook's main campus in Menlo Park, Calif., is the stuff of lore.
+The 430,000 square foot compound offers perks like an onsite cleaners, a dentist and free food — basically a smorgasbord of anything your heart desires — custom omelets, braised beef, handmade sushi and desserts often made to order by trained chefs.

 For the company's employees, you really never have to leave the office.
 It's what lured Ben Werner to California all the way from France to get a tour of the campus.
 He wanted to see for himself all of the perks he's read so much about.

 "I'd like to have those things taken care of," Werner says.
-"I guess it would mean I'd spend more time at work, but then I guess it's a two way street that benefits us both."
+"I guess it would mean I'd spend more time at work, but then I guess it's a two-way street that benefits us both."

 But about eight miles away, in Mountain View, Calif. — also the home of Google — free food, at least at the new Facebook campus — won't be on the menu.